Zany, wacky, crazy, mind-boggling, pointless, bizarre, very Japanese. I don't get it.

 In practice this part of Labo does require more patience, and it won't be for everyone.
 If you or your kids like coding then you'll take to it like a duck to water, but there will be some frustrations and some head scratching before cheering.

 Nintendo Labo is hard to appraise properly because it's so different to everything that comes before it.
 It's not simply a bunch of plastic accessories that we've seen before from the wonderful world of Sega and Nintendo, nor does it conform to the beauty of a complete game like Super Mario Odyssey.

 This is a collection of games that encourages many things, but most importantly self-exploration.

-From what we've seen so far, if you like the idea of not only making the game as well as the accessories that go with it, then this is certainly for you.
-If you prefer something more structured though, at this stage we're a little worried that you might tire of this before you've even built the controller to get you started.
+From what we've seen so far, and we've built a few things now, if you like the idea of not only making the game as well as the accessories that go with it, then this is certainly for you.
+If you prefer something more structured though, at this stage we're still a little worried that you might tire of this before you've even built the controller to get you started.

 What's clear is that we need more time with Labo to find out more, and to see whether the kids continue to play or whether those beautiful looking models we've made are about to do nothing more than collect dust on the shelf.